jmtd/opinionated-ikiwiki/README.md

 invocation above, where the volume has been named _myIkiWikiData_, and will persist beyond the lifetime of the running container, and could be mounted in another instance, etc.

+NOTE: specifying the volume using the `--mount` syntax (as in the above example) ensures that new volumes are pre-populated with the correct content from the container.
+This is important for the container to work!
+If you instead bind mount an empty directory over that path, things will break.

 ### Adding users